pschmeddes/pschmeddes.github.io/OutSystems/HowToEnterpriseFrontEndArchitecture.md

 1. Select Reactive Web App (This app will be based on OutSystemsUI)
    1. Name: Corporate Style Guide
    1. Description: Corporate styles and patterns
-   1. Upload logo: the corporate logo
+   1. Upload logo: your corporate logo
 1. Create the application

 ### Create the corporate style theme

-We clone the OutSystems UI Style Guide Theme modules so that ...
+We clone the OutSystems UI Style Guide Theme modules

 1. Open module `StyleGuideTheme` (Ctrl+o)
 1. Clone the module (Module > Clone)